celotolosa/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 3. The Lerp value changes the opaqueness of the fullscreen effect.
 4. The algorithm for the lerp armount uses (sin(time) +1) /2 instead of sin(time) because sin(time) + 1 /2 takes values between 0-1.

+## W9

+Wasn't in class, got excused

+## W10

+### Activity 1:
+Playtest goals:
+- Find any bugs that make the game feel "unnatural" or buggy
+- How is the lighting?
+- What type of music would go well with the game (genre-wise)
+- Is the sensitivity too high or low?
+- Is the white dialogue background too contrasting?
+- Is the minigame fun?

+NEW BUILD: ([Week 10 Playtest link]https://celotolosa.itch.io/week-10-playtest)